nytimes/NYTPhotoViewer/README.md

 ## Running the Example

-The Example project uses [Carthage](https://github.com/Carthage/Carthage) to integrate its dependencies.
-If you don’t have Carthage installed, you can install it via [Homebrew](http://brew.sh) with `brew install carthage`.

-Then, in your local workspace of the `NYTPhotoViewer` repo, run `./scripts/bootstrap`.
+Clone this locally, then in your local workspace of the `NYTPhotoViewer` repo, run `./scripts/bootstrap`, then open Examples/NYTPhotoViewer.xcworkspace.
+You'll see targets for a Swift and ObjectiveC app.

 ## Installation